Elvis Andrus Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have the fourth-ranked team ERA across all MLB pitching staffs (3.43).
+- The Twins have a 3.53 team ERA that ranks sixth across all league pitching staffs.

-- Twins pitchers combine to surrender 28 home runs (0.9 per game), the seventh-fewest in the league.
+- The Twins give up the seventh-fewest home runs in baseball (29 total, 0.9 per game).

-- Varland (0-0) makes the start for the Twins, his second of the season.
+- Lopez makes the start for the Twins, his seventh of the season.
+He is 2-2 with a 4.00 ERA and 46 strikeouts in 36 2/3 innings pitched.

-- His most recent appearance was on Friday, April 14 against the New York Yankees, when the righty went six innings, surrendering three earned runs while allowing six hits.
+- In his last time out on Friday, the righty went six innings against the Kansas City Royals, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.